 - Tweezers (optional)

-5. Roll the gilded flake covered Crystal Clay ball in the palm of your hand using your fingertips..
-Continue rolling until the gilding flakes are smooth and fully adhered to the Crystal Clay.
+5. Roll the gilded flake covered Epoxy Clay ball in the palm of your hand using your fingertips..
+Continue rolling until the gilding flakes are smooth and fully adhered to the Epoxy Clay.

-6. Press the gilded ball of Crystal Clay into your bezel with your fingers.
+6. Press the gilded ball of Epoxy Clay into your bezel with your fingers.
 Sculpt the shape of the ball with your fingers until you have the desired effect that you would like.

 7. Once all the bezels are finished, use a wet-wipe to clean away any excess clay from the sidewalls of the bezel.